elopez515/EDL_Project/index.md

-## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/elopez515/ETL_Project/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 # Fantasy Baseball League

 In this project we have an upcoming fantasy baseball draft.
 Unfortunately, for the past couple of years we have been coming up short in our pursuit of the championship.
 However, this year we plan on using our knowledge of web scraping and data integration to gain a competitive edge over our competition.
 We will gain an upper hand in this year's Fantasy Baseball League by building a database filled with player stats from Major League Baseball's (MLB).